Crimson Quill’s Appraisal #654

 With the long arm of the law lubing up for insertion beneath William’s tail plate and bogus promoters loitering with intent to plunder, the time for revaluation appears nigh.
 After all, there is evidently unrest within the ranks, costs are ballooning, inflation is growing ever more bitchy and spiteful, the price of gas is on the up and up, and his loyal subjects are demanding greater coinage for the risks they’re taking in the name of the king.

-The problem is that placing a bejewelled crown atop one’s barnet tends to tally with a divine right to do whatever pleases its wearer, and bugger anyone else who believes their opinion counts.
+The problem is that placing a bejeweled crown atop one’s barnet tends to tally with a divine right to do whatever pleases its wearer, and bugger anyone else who believes their opinion counts.
 Here, allow me to elucidate further by way of hearty analogy.

 Twas many moons back and I resided very much within a court hierarchy with two fellow bucks and not a splash of estrogen in sight.
 Every Saturday night without folly, we three gallant knights would battle it out for supremacy using the royal Xbox to beat one another into mulch until only one remained standing.
-Once a victor had been decided and bragging rights for the forseeable pocketed, the sacred crown would be placed lovingly and with only the vaguest of bitterness on the brow of the weekly champion, granting them exemption from household chores for a full seven days.
+Once a victor had been decided and bragging rights for the foreseeable pocketed, the sacred crown would be placed lovingly and with only the vaguest of bitterness on the brow of the weekly champion, granting them exemption from household chores for a full seven days.

 “There can only be one king at one time.
 That’s the law”